Hi there, I'm

 Did you know that 76 billion pounds of food are wasted every year in the United States, and that's just from households alone?
 I found that a lot of it has to do with forgetfulness and lack of visibility and inspiration when it comes to maintaining a mental record of the available foods at home.

-Food Time! is a mobile app I designed for keeping track of food at home and finding recipes to help reduce food waste.
+This case study goes through Food Time!, a mobile app that I designed for keeping track of food at home and finding recipes to help reduce food waste.

 Encouraging social connections in Spotify